 On August 26, 2014, the Corporation closed a \$20 million bridge loan facility with Pala Investments Limited.
 The Pala Facility can be drawn in \$5 million tranches.
-Through November 10, 2015 \$20 million (four tranches) has been drawn from the Pala Facility.
-The annual interest rate is 10% and a 4% arrangement fee is due upon each tranche drawn.
+Through November 10, 2015 \$20 million (four tranches) had been drawn from the Pala Facility.
+The annual interest rate was 10% and a 4% arrangement fee was due upon each draw.
 The Pala Facility is secured against the Corporation's assets, but is subordinate to the security granted in connection with the \$200 million senior credit facility announced by the Corporation on December 30, 2014.